Skip to content

 sudo /usr/local/bin/scripts/dm_create.sh

-However, when the system reboots, we will need to reload the thinpool with:
+However, when the system reboots, the thinpool needs to get reloaded:

 sudo /usr/local/bin/scripts/dm_reload.sh

-Alternatively, we can automatically reload the existing thinpool when a system reboots,by setting up a new service in systemd.
+Alternatively, a systemd service can automatically reload the existing thinpool when a system reboots.
+The urunc repository contains such a service

 sudo cp urunc/script/dm_reload.service /usr/local/lib/systemd/system/dm_reload.service